 Pools and Spas

-As of November 12, 2020, indoor and outdoor community pools, both public and private, in Prince George’s County may open with a maximum capacity of 25%.
+As of May 17, 2021, at 5:01 PM, indoor and outdoor community pools, both public and private, in Prince George’s County may operate at 100% capacity.

 To request a pre-opening inspection, send a copy of your self-inspection, COVID-19 Standard Operating Procedure, and preferred pre-inspection date in an email to PGCHealthPools@co.pg.md.us .
 Address any questions regarding your public swimming pool to PGCHealthPools@co.pg.md.us or 301-883-7681.

 Below is interim guidance from the Maryland Department of Health for pools and spas in preparation for opening.

 - The number of patrons will follow the capacity limit set by the Governor for social gatherings.

 Determine the maximum number of people in a pool at any given time by dividing the square footage surface area of the pool (determined by multiplying the length of the pool by the width) by 36.
 This ensures 6 feet of separation between pool patrons in the water.

 - The facility will track pool capacity using a sign in/out sheet or another appropriate method.

 - Implement physical distancing requirements between patrons or household groups at the facility, change deck layout to ensure that in the standing or seating areas, individuals or household groups can remain at least 6 feet apart.
 No gatherings or events.